 Knowing why your company does what it does can immensely help your content marketing strategy.
 Diving into a blog, landing page or any type of content without knowing exactly why you are writing it can lead to confusion on both the reader’s end, and yours.

 If this is the case, your content marketing strategy needs to be rethought.
-One way to effectively reach your target audience is by applying TED Talks’ Simon Sinek’s strategy of “starting with why,” to writing online content.
+One way to effectively reach your target audience is by applying a solid strategy to writing online content.
 First, you must ask yourself three questions:

 - Who is my audience and what do they care about?